jjrscott/asn0/README.md

 # ASN0

-ASN0 is an attempt at a degenerate encoding, a data struct with one primitive: an array of octets.
+ASN0 is an attempt at a degenerate encoding.
 Here's the high level schema[^abnf]:

 ```abnf
 message = OCTET* / message* / NULL